 ASCOM, ASCOM Alpaca:

 You can select if you want the image to be flipped vertically when it is read from the ASCOM driver.
-Keep this checked from compatibility with calibration frames you do with previous version of this program.
+Checked from compatibility with Linux version, uncheck for compatibility with many Windows software.

 The Sensor field, visible when a SBIG camera is selected, is to select the sensor to use for dual-chip camera, you probably always want “Main sensor” here.

 Select how you want INDI to transfer the image data: